MoodMate-Bangkit-2024/ML-MoodMate/README.md

 This feature classifies user journal entries into one of four mood labels: anger, sadness, fear, and joy.

 #### Training and Validation Accuracy
-The model was trained and validated using a dataset of 2,023,902 entries.
+The model was trained and validated using a prepared dataset.
 Below are the accuracy metrics for training and validation:

 - **Training Accuracy**: 90.4%
 - **Validation Accuracy**: 78.71%